What is Melissa’s story?

 Melissa studies digital and social media, international communication, and news media literacy.

 Melissa has a particular interest in media produced in and about Africa and has conducted research in Kenya, Ghana, and Burundi.
+She is currently working on research about misinformation and media literacy in Kenya.

 Melissa teaches courses that focus on social and digital media for both undergraduate and graduate students.